cassidyjclayton/midterm-project/README.md

 ## Other Notes

 I really am pleased with how the card profiles turned out and the use of the instagram icons.
-This is possibly the project site that I am most proud of, thanks to its overal layout (and also color scheme and design).
+This is possibly the project site that I am most proud of, thanks to its overall layout (and also color scheme and design).